Frequently Asked Questions

 Can I apply for financial help?

-Subsidies can be applied for by students and staff members of the University, but cannot be guaranteed.
+Subsidies can be applied for by students and staff members of the University, but cannot be guaranteed and subject to availability.
 Relative to your total family income, the University may help with a proportion of the fee.

-If you have been offered a Nursery place and would like to apply for a subsidy, please contact Gillian Stevenson for further information:
+If you have been offered a Nursery place and would like more information on subsidies, please contact Gillian Stevenson for further information.